 You have the right to cancel all or a portion of the PLUS loan proceeds by contacting the Office of Financial Aid, Scholarships, & Veterans Services prior to disbursement or 14 days after disbursement.

 Graduate and professional degree students are eligible to borrow under the PLUS Loan Program up to their cost of attendance minus other estimated financial assistance.
 The terms and conditions applicable to Direct Parent PLUS Loans also apply to Direct Graduate/Professional PLUS loans.
 These requirements include a determination that the applicant does not have an adverse credit history and repayment beginning on the date of the last disbursement of the loan.
-As of July 1, 2014, the interest rate changed to 7.21%.
+As of July 1, 2015, the interest rate changed to 6.84%.
 Please note that the interest rates also changed from fixed to variable-fixed, meaning that the interest rate can change every July 1, but any loan taken under that rate will remain fixed for the life of the loan.
-This program is subject to a loan fee of 4.288% of the loan amount whose first disbursement occurs before October 1, 2014.
-For new loan whose first disbursement occurs on or after October 1, 2014 will be subject to a loan fee of 4.292% Applicants must have applied for their annual loan maximum eligibility under the Federal Subsidized and Unsubsidized Direct Stafford Loan Program before applying for a Direct Graduate/Professional PLUS loan.
+This program is subject to a loan fee of 4.292% of the loan amount whose first disbursement occurs before October 1, 2015.
+For new loans whose first disbursement occurs on or after October 1, 2015 will be subject to a loan fee of 4.272% Applicants must have applied for their annual loan maximum eligibility under the Federal Subsidized and Unsubsidized Direct Stafford Loan Program before applying for a Direct Graduate/Professional PLUS loan.
 Separate Entrance Loan Counseling is required prior to disbursement and can be completed by going to http://www.studentloans.gov/.
 In addition to entrance loan counseling new borrowers must complete a Master Promissory Note (MPN) with Direct Lending to serve as their application and promise to repay the loan.
 You can complete an MPN at http://www.studentloans.gov/.

 If you are eligible for this loan program, please contact the Office of Financial Aid, Scholarships, Veterans Services to review your eligibility. .